Dave Barnett (footballer): Playing career

-Birmingham City eventually signed Barnett on a permanent basis in February 1994, once again teaming up with Barry Fry who had been appointed manager at St Andrew's.
-Signing for £150,000, the club were relegated to the Second Division in 1994 but Barnett helped the club gain immediate promotion back to the First Division as a virtual ever-present feature of the first-team.
-He also made another Wembley appearance, this time in the 1995 Football League Trophy Final, which City won 1–0 over Carlisle United with a golden goal from Paul Tait.
+Birmingham City eventually signed Barnett permanently in February 1994, once again teaming up with Barry Fry, who had been appointed manager at St Andrew's.
+Signing for £150,000, the club were relegated to the Second Division in 1994, but Barnett helped the club gain immediate promotion back to the First Division as a virtual ever-present feature of the first-team.
+He also made another Wembley appearance, this time in the 1995 Football League Trophy final, which City won 1–0 over Carlisle United with a golden goal from Paul Tait.
 However, he did not feature in the 1995–96 season and played just six games in 1996–97 under new manager Trevor Francis, and so left for Dunfermline Athletic in July 1997.

 Barnett featured 21 times for Dunfermline in the Scottish Premier Division during the 1997–98 season, scoring once to help Bert Paton's side retain their top-flight status.
 However, before the season was up, Barnett made a deadline day loan move to Port Vale, where he made nine appearances and scored one goal.
 During the close season, the move back to England was made permanent as he made 27 further appearances for Vale.
 His final professional transfer came following a successful trial spell at Lincoln City in the summer of 1999, where he made 22 league appearances and netted three times.
 While with Lincoln, Barnett had a three-game loan spell in the Conference with Forest Green Rovers.
-Notified by Lincoln that he would be given a free transfer at the end of the 1999–2000 season, Barnett ended up with an injury prior to his release and in turn announced his retirement.
+Notified by Lincoln that he would be given a free transfer at the end of the 1999–2000 season, Barnett ended up with an injury before his release and in turn announced his retirement.